An outlier is an extremely high or extremely low value in the dataset. Let’s look at some data and see how this works. I have a list of Prices.

-All the numbers in the range of 70-86 except number 4.
-That’s our outlier because it is nowhere near to the other numbers.
+All the numbers are in the range of 70-86 except number 4.
+That’s our outlier because it is nowhere near the other numbers.
 This can be just a typing mistake or it is showing the variance in your data.

 These outliers can skew and mislead the training process of machine learning resulting in, less accurate and longer training times and poorer results.